sokolov-group/prism/README.md

 # Prism
 Prism is a Python implementation of electronic structure theories for simulating spectroscopic properties.
-Currently, Prism features methods of multireference algebraic diagrammatic construction theory (MR-ADC) for simulating core-ionized states (CVS-IP).
+Currently, Prism features the methods of multireference algebraic diagrammatic construction theory (MR-ADC) for simulating core-ionized states (CVS-IP).

 # How to install
 ## Requirements